amdghasemi/amdghasemi.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a Research Fellow in the Department of Electrical and Computer Engineering at the University of Massachusetts Amherst (UMass Amherst).
-My work focuses on developing efficient end-to-end Deep Learning and Tiny Machine Learning pipelines for drone applications.
-Additionally, as a Lecturer at UMass Amherst, I teach advanced graduate courses in efficient machine learning, signal processing, and image processing.
+My work focuses on developing efficient end-to-end Deep Learning and Tiny Machine Learning pipelines for drone applications and radio resource management.
+Additionally, as a Lecturer at UMass Amherst, I teach advanced graduate courses in signal processing, efficient machine learning, and image processing.

 With extensive experience as a Research Scientist in Applied Machine Learning and Deep Learning, my expertise encompasses a broad spectrum of ML/DL domains.
 I specialize in Graph Neural Networks, Tiny ML, and Signal Processing, consistently pushing the boundaries of these technologies.

 I am broadly interested in machine learning, optimization, and signal processing.
 My current research focus is on **Efficient Deep Learning**, **On-device/Tiny ML**, and **Generative AI**.
-Here are the research themes that I am currently working on:
+I am currently working on the following research themes, applied to radio resource management and drones:

 - Efficient and Tiny Graph Neural Networks
-- On-device and Tiny Computer Vision Models
 - Efficient Training and Fine-tuning of Large Models
 - Efficient Generative Models